THE STORY OF KATIE SWIFT CORDIALS

 Mad cooking skills, a unique food aesthetic and a new baby led to more career challenges; freelance food styling for editorial and advertising, magazine and television.
 Katie showed home cooks how to get that professional touch, just when MasterChef told us, “It has to be perfect.
 This is me on a plate!”

-Then, one day in 2012, Katie gave a bottle of her homemade Lemon Cordial to a friend who was opening a cafe.......and thousands of bottles and sixteen flavours later, Katie Swift Cordials is a thing.
+Then, one day in 2012, Katie gave a bottle of her homemade Lemon Cordial to friends when they opened the much loved Cornersmith Cafe.......and thousands of bottles and sixteen flavours later, Katie Swift Cordials was born.

-It’s not Katie in a bottle, but it is handmade with love and sunshine and locally sourced fruit, mostly from growers who are friends.
-And the three children are grown now, and they occasionally help with the labelling, and always help with the tasting, in their clever mother’s very own test kitchen, at home in Marrickville.
+It’s not Katie in a bottle, but it is handmade with locally sourced fruit, mostly from growers who are friends.
+And the three children are grown now and they occasionally help with the labelling, and always help with the tasting, in their clever mother’s very own test kitchen, at home in Marrickville.